IBM-Cloud/terraform-provider-ibm/website/docs/r/en_destination_android.html.markdown

   - `sender_id` - (String) Sender Id value for FCM project.
   - `server_key` - (String) Server Key value for FCM project
+  - `pre_prod` - (Optional, bool) The flag to set your destination as pre prod destination or Prod Destination.
+The option is only available with Standard plan

 ## Attribute reference